OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 It is important to assign addresses to all the AXI modules in the design.
 This is how we are able to access CPU registers to communicate with our blocks.

 `ad_cpu_interconnect 0x44AC0000 dvbs2_encoder_wrapper_0`

+Note that the axi interface should strictly match the interface of other blocks so as to stitch into the axi interconnect correctly.
+You may likely need to add the following command to have the busses treated as such and not as individual inputs or outputs per bit.

+set_param ips.enableInterfaceArrayInference false

+## Timing Constraints

+Particular timing constraint considerations for the block may need to be configured via hdl/projects/adrv9009/zc706/system_constr.xdc for example, the need to treat the axi as asynchronous from the polyphase filter system clock and hence no timing arc between regimes is specified in that file as:

+set_false_path -from [get_clocks clk_fpga_0] -to [get_clocks mmcm_clk_0_s_1]
+set_false_path -from [get_clocks mmcm_clk_0_s_1] -to [get_clocks clk_fpga_0]

+Here the clock identifiers may need to be tracked down within vivado, tracing clock regimes to their source and using a report_clocks command to determine the logical clock name associated with that root.

 ## Commands Specific to the DVB Encoder